marcelohmotta/202103data_analytics_module_1/labs/.ipynb_checkpoints/README-checkpoint.md

 ## How to submit your labs
 1. Complete the assigned lab in the module_1 folder. **Please do not create new files (unless specifically asked) but just fill out the lab file**
-2. Push the lab to your remote repository
+2. Add, commit and push the lab to your remote repository
 3. Copy paste the link of your lab on the remote repository on your lab card, on the [Trello board ](https://trello.com/b/stdbBbKA/ironhack-data-analytics-032021)
 4. Move your lab card on the Trello board to "Done"
 5. Check the Trello board here for more information on lab submission